Notes on the Geography of Sudan: Darfur and Kordofan

 These pictures were all taken in the long, narrow triangle from Zalingei on the west to El Obeid and Kadugli on the east.

 The Nyala neighborhood: about as pristine an image of cattle-nomads as one might hope for.
-But things aren't quite what they seem, for the land is part of the domain of a parastatal savanna-development corporation, and grazing restrictions are in force.
-The spot isn't half-an-hour's drive to the housing compound where the corporation's European consultants lived, lemonade in the fridge.
+But things weren't quite what they seemed, for the land was part of the domain of a parastatal savanna-development corporation, and grazing restrictions were in force.
+The spot wasn't half-an-hour's drive to the housing compound where the corporation's European consultants lived, lemonade in the fridge.

 The plastic jug is interesting.
 It's not the only item from faraway: flipflops are also high on the list.

-Cattle and camel nomads overlap in this part of Sudan, with the cattle generally migrating in more southerly tracks and leaving the Sahara to the camels.
-The camels do come into the savanna country in the dry season.
+Cattle nomads and camel nomads overlap in this part of Sudan, with the cattle generally migrating in more southerly tracks and leaving the Sahara to the camels.
+The camels do move south into the savanna country in the dry season.
 Here they congregate near a shallow well dug in a dry streambed.

 They drink on their own accounts and also carry water for their owners.

 Back to camp.

 The acacia forest is extensive, though the groundcover here is severely denuded.

 An oildrum comes in handy for hoisting water from deep wells.